Industry in Japan

-Industrial production in Japan expanded 1.5% in November compared to the previous month in seasonally-adjusted terms, above October’s revised 0.0% reading (previously reported: +0.1% month-on-month).
-November’s figure slightly undershot analysts’ expectations of a 1.6% rise.
+Industrial production expanded 0.5% in December compared to the previous month in seasonally-adjusted terms, below November’s 1.5% reading.
+December’s figure overshot analysts’ expectations of a 0.3% rise.

-According to the Ministry of Economy, Trade and Industry, November’s growth in industrial production was driven by the general-purpose, production and business-oriented machinery, transport equipment and electrical machinery subsectors, while the ceramics, stone and clay products, plastic products and pulp, paper and paper products subsectors subtracted from growth.
+According to the Ministry of Economy, Trade and Industry, December’s growth in industrial production was driven by the transport equipment, chemicals and electronic parts and devices subsectors, while information and communication electronics equipment and general-purpose, production and business-oriented machinery subsectors subtracted from growth.

-On an annual basis, industrial output rose 4.6% in November, contrasting October’s 1.4% fall (previously reported: -1.3% year-on-year) and marking the fastest growth rate since March 2014.
-Annual average growth in industrial production was minus 0.7% in November, up from the 0.9% decline registered in October.
+On an annual basis, industrial output rose 3.0% in December, below November’s 4.6% increase.
+The annual average variation in industrial production was minus 0.2% in December, up from the minus 0.7% registered in November.

 The Survey of Production Forecast showed that manufacturers are becoming more optimistic.
-They now expect industrial output to have recorded a 2.0% mom increase in December, contrasting the 0.6% contraction forecast in the previous month’s survey.
-Manufacturers expect a 2.2% rise in January 2017.
+They now expect industrial output to have recorded a 3.0% month-on-month increase in January, ahead of the 2.2% growth forecast in the previous month’s survey.
+Manufacturers expect a more modest 0.8% rise in February.

 Japan - Industry Data

 |Industrial Production (annual variation in %)||-2.6||0.2||-0.6||2.1||-0.9|

 5 years of economic forecasts for more than 30 economic indicators.